Factors in Diagnostic Error

 We think we’ve made sense of the situation, but we might be wrong.

 For example, although a stomach ailment may be the explanation for a patient’s abdominal pain, the same pain can be mimicked by vascular or neurological conditions that don’t immediately come to mind.

 Accurate and timely diagnosis are the two cornerstones of high-quality patient care.
 Harm can result from diseases that aren’t treated at an early stage, or if treatment isn’t appropriate for the condition you have.

 Patients can help avoid diagnostic errors by becoming more knowledgeable about the diagnostic process.
 Engaged patients have the best outcomes.
-The National Academy of Medicine (NAM) recommends that patients become full partners in their own care, and patients can be an important safety net in catching diagnostic errors before they lead to harm.
+The National Academies of Sciences, Engineering, and Medicine recommends that patients become full partners in their own care, and patients can be an important safety net in catching diagnostic errors before they lead to harm.

 Physicians can help avoid diagnostic errors by better understanding the cognitive errors that can commonly occur, and being especially careful navigating their healthcare systems and resources.
 Stop to think, use decision support resources, be mindful and reflective, and make the patient your partner in the diagnostic process.